agarret7/modppl/README.md

 (Congratulations, it's a `?` !)

 4. [X] Third interface: `VecTrace(latents: Vec<Point>, observations: Vec<Point>, scores: Vec<Float>)`.
 This is our second "self".
 Here we start tapping into powerful concepts from metaprogramming (processes that jointly modify {self, program}).
 The filter becomes `ParticleFamily(traces: Vec<VecTrace>>)` and we move our initialization sampler inside the `VecTrace` implementation as `generate`.
 Eventually this will form the basis for a modular GFI and `ParticleFamily::new` will accept a model as an additional argument.
-For now we implicitly endow each `VecTrace` with two kernels: `grow` (aliased as `extend`) and `update`, as well as several reflective capabilities.
+For now we endow each `VecTrace` with two internal kernels: `grow` (aliased as `extend`) and `update`, as well as several reflective capabilities.
 Finally, we add `ParticleFamily::nourish` (aliased as `step`) that grows all the `VecTrace`s together with a single observation, and `get_weights` which safely gets the current scores of each child `VecTrace`.
 Curious question: can you see which "self" originally pointed to this representation?
     a.
 [X] `ParticleFamily::nourish` (alias `step`)
     b.
 [X] `VecTrace::generate`
     c.
 [X] `VecTrace::grow` (alias `extend`)